allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 Liam is still the most 'trendy' & popular name, according to growth, over the last 10 years.

-I'm going to create another function to grab the year that the name of interest was the highest.
+I'm going to create another function to grab the year where the name of interest is the highest.

 ```python
 def when_most_births(name):